Dhrayblack/ijayworld/README.md

-# ijayworld
-IjayWorld 🌍
-Overview
+## Overview

-IjayWorld is a Flutter application designed to support community-driven and social-based features.
+IjayWorld 🌍 is a Flutter application designed to support community-driven and social-based features.
 It comes with a clean UI, smooth navigation, and a scalable code structure.
 The project is ideal for beginners learning Flutter or anyone building a modern mobile app.

+___

-Features
+## Features

 🔹 Simple and clean UI